-is a graded homomorphism from $(\ob{e}z_0, \aop_{{-}, z_0})$ to $(\ob{e'}z_n, \aop'_{{-}, z_n})$. \end{lemma} \begin{proof} The two $T$-algebra laws are precisely the two laws required for (1), while one of the two laws required for $\aop$ to be a $\V$-form, namely $\V$-naturality in $z$, is (2).
-Hence for the characterisation of $T$-algebras it remains to show that (1) and (2) together imply the other $\V$-form law, namely $\V$-naturality of $\aop$ in $x$.
+\begin{proof} The two $T$-algebra laws are precisely the two laws required for (1), while one of the two laws required for $\aop$ to be a $\V$-natural transformation, namely $\V$-naturality in $z$, is (2).
+Hence, for the characterisation of $T$-algebras, it remains to show that (1) and (2) together imply the other $\V$-natural transformation law, namely $\V$-naturality of $\aop$ in $x$.
 This proof is analogous to that of $\V$-naturality of the extension operator $\dag$ of $T$ in its first component (\cref{enriched-relative-monad}).

 The characterisation of graded $T$-algebra morphisms is trivial from \cref{algebra-morphisms-equivalent}. \end{proof}